perryraskin/lunch-mini/README.md

 ### Completed features:

-- Submit your Lunch Money developer API key
+- Submit your Lunch Money developer API key (on-device only using [@AppStorage](https://developer.apple.com/documentation/swiftui/appstorage))
 - View a list of this month's transactions sorted by date descending

 ### In-progress features: